|Nutritional Guidelines (per serving)|

-- Combine the flour, sugar, and salt, whisking or processing in a food processor with metal blade.
-Add the chilled butter and cut in by hand with fingers, or pastry blender, or pulse in the food processor, about 10 to 12 times.
+Add the chilled butter and cut in by hand with fingers, or a pastry blender, or pulse in the food processor, about 10 to 12 times.
 The mixture should look like crumbs with some pieces about the size of small peas.
 If using a food processor, transfer the mixture to a large bowl.

 Prepare the Filling and Bake

-- Pour the 2 cans of apple pie filling into a saucepan with the 1/4 cup of brown sugar, 1 teaspoon vanilla, 1/4 teaspoon of cinnamon, and cornstarch.
+Pour the apple pie filling into a saucepan with the brown sugar, vanilla, cinnamon, and cornstarch.
 Bring to a simmer, stirring constantly.
 Cook, stirring, for about 1 minute.
 Stir in the cranberry sauce and set aside to cool.

-- Heat the oven to 425° F. Place a large empty baking sheet in the oven.
+Preheat the oven to 425 F. Place a large empty baking sheet in the oven.
 This is to help the bottom of the pie bake a little more quickly and to help catch drips.

 Make the egg wash.
 Combine the yolk with the milk.
 Brush lightly over the top crust.